Friday, October 27, 2017

 Since the early 1600s, the Spanish "love of chocolate" came from places like this.

-Del Oro also makes the better-known label: Pirate's Bounty Chocolate (which includes locally-sourced rum flavors).
+We purchased bars of chocolate (elated to have true "bean to bar" products) and powder to make hot chocolate.
+Del Oro also makes the better-known label: Pirate's Bounty Chocolate (which includes locally-sourced rum flavors), so we got those too.

 Speaking of rum, our next stop was the Brugal Rum Factory.
 It smelled equally pleasant!
 Despite its lineage of being family-owned, the latest generation sold it to a Scottish distilling company, Eddington Group, for $200 million in 2008.